ProQuo/Space-Engineer-Programming/README.md

 ----------------------

 Interface name: IMyButtonPanel

 Fields: bool AnyoneCanUse

+Actions:

-Actions AnyoneCanUse -> Anyone Can Use On/Off
+AnyoneCanUse -> Anyone Can Use On/Off

 =======================================================================================================================================